-The most critical task for the Board is to determine the vision and mission for the school.
+The majority of our Directors are parents or guardians of children currently attending the school, because we believe that parents need to be actively involved in the education of their children.
+The most critical task for the Directors is to determine the vision and mission for the school.
 This provides a picture of the future and guides our strategic planning, measures existing programs, determines the basis for the appointment of staff, and generally shapes all that happens at Chairo.

-Chairo’s Board members are very aware of the need to separate the strategic and goal-setting functions of leadership from the day-to-day operational aspects of the school.
+Our Directors are very aware of the need to separate the strategic and goal-setting functions of leadership from the day-to-day operational aspects of the school.
 The Board therefore establishes policies that govern the operations of the school, which are then implemented by the Executive Principal, Business Manager and other members of Chairo’s executive leadership team.

-Board members are well-informed about all areas of Chairo’s operations via information provided regularly by executive staff, other members of the Chairo community, and various committees.
+Directors are well-informed about all areas of Chairo’s operations via information provided regularly by executive staff, other members of the Chairo community, and various committees.
 They take their responsibility very seriously to govern wisely and to make prayerful and informed decisions from a biblical and Christian worldview perspective.

-Louise is married to Karl (who previously served on the Chairo Board) and they have three daughters and one son.
-She attends Drouin Presbyterian Church and was elected to serve on the Chairo Board from January 2014.
+Louise is married to Karl (who previously served as a Chairo Board member) and they have three daughters and one son.
+She lives at Buln Buln and attends the Presbyterian Church in Drouin with her family.
+Louise first commenced serving on the Chairo Board in January 2014.